Lauffenburger-Lab/DrugsANNSignaling/README.md

 **Trained models of this study are too big to be uploaded here and are available upon reasonable request.**

-Mutations in proteins or genes can lead to dysregulated intracellular signaling in cells, which can push them to detrimental states for the human body.
-Many drug perturbations are designed to target specific signaling nodes in the intracellular network of proteins, or transcription factors, to regulate signaling and induce a desired effect through a signaling cascade.
-However, drugs have often many off-target effects, functioning this way through a different mechanism of action than what is anticipated, leading to failing clinical trials.
-Here we developed an ensemble artificial neural network approach, incorporating simultaneously both simulation of intracellular signaling and drug-target interaction inference, to predict the transcriptional profile of cell lines and explore their mechanism of action.
-Applied to transcriptomic gene expression data, it outperforms other standard machine learning approaches in predicting transcription factors’ activity while it can retrieve almost all known drug-target interactions and infer many more.
-The framework has the additional ability to provide mechanistic explanations of the off-target effects of drugs.
+Many diseases emerge from dysregulated cellular signaling, and drugs are often designed to target specific nodes in the signaling network of the cell e.g. proteins, or transcription factors.
+However, off-target effects are common and can ultimately result in failed clinical trials.
+Computational modeling of the cell’s transcriptional response to drugs could help expand our understanding of their mechanisms of action.
+Here we develop such an approach based on ensembles of artificial neural networks, that simultaneously infer drug-target interactions and their downstream effects on intracellular signaling.
+Applied to gene expression data from different cell lines, it outperforms basic machine learning approaches in predicting transcription factors’ activity, while recovering most known drug-target interactions and inferring many new.
+We validate the drug-target predictions via augmentation with an independent dataset.
+As a case study, we explore the framework's mechanistic explanations of the off-target effects of Lestaurtinib.
+The model proposes an inhibition of the FOXM1 transcription factor through off-target inhibition of CDK2, which corroborates earlier findings in the literature.
+Our approach enhances the understanding of drug signaling and therapeutic design.

 The current repository contains code for:
 1. Initial evaluation of the quality and preprocessing of the data.